Simple and Safe

 Michael Munn, 62, holds a doctoral degree in astrophysics and is a retired chief missile defense scientist who lives in Benson, Ariz., with his wife, Kay.
 He has published articles in professional journals on energy expenditure and caloric needs of people with neuromuscular disease who are using ventilators.
 Munn was the MDA Personal Achievement Award recipient for Arizona in 2005.

-For more information, see "Truth, Lies and Tracheostomies," July-August 2007; "The Great Trach Escape," September-October 2003; and "Breathe Easy: Respiratory Care in Neuromuscular Disorders," a booklet available through your local MDA office and on the Web.
+For more information, see "Truth, Lies and Tracheostomies," July-August 2007; "The Great Trach Escape," September-October 2003.
 Always check with your doctor about assisted ventilation options for your condition.

 - Recent Quest Issues